ConorLambert/Obsidian-Vault-Main/Interview/Interview Questions/Interview Questions - Angular.md

 ###### Structural
 - Adding, removing, or manipulating elements
 ###### Attribute
-- Change appearance or behaviour of *existing element*
+- Change appearance or behaviour of existing element

 ### What is data binding ?
-- Synchronise data between the component (model) and the view (template).
+- Synchronize data between the component (model) and the view (template).
-- Enables dynamic communication between the UI elements and the application's underlying data, ensuring that changes in the model are reflected in the view and vice versa.
+- Enables dynamic communication between the UI elements and the underlying model, ensuring that changes in the model are reflected in the view and vice versa.

 ### What is two-way data binding ?
 - Bind data in both directions - from the component to the view and from the view back to the component.